The Family Home Print

 To qualify as the PPR, the home must be the owner’s only or main home, although an election may be made to treat another home, possibly a holiday home, as the PPR for CGT purposes.
-The election must be made within 2 years of the acquisition of the second or further property.
+The election must be made within 2 years of the individual having a second home available to him.
 The election may have effect for up to 2 years prior to the date on which it is made.

-If an election is not made within 2 years of the acquisition of the second property, an election can only be made within 2 years of the acquisition of a third or additional property, whether or not this involves the disposal of either of the first two properties.
+If an election is not made within the 2 year time limit, an election can only be made within 2 years of the acquisition of a third or additional home, whether or not this involves the disposal of either of the first two properties.
 The period for which no election has been made is dealt with on a “matter of fact” basis so that the exemption for that period would apply to the home which was actually being used as the PPR.

 There could be a number of reasons why the owner may wish for a second home to be treated as the PPR, and enjoy the benefits of the CGT exemption.
 It may be that he has no intention of selling the main family home during his lifetime, in which case he would be better off electing for the second home to be treated as the PPR so that on the sale of the second home it would be exempt from CGT.
 Alternatively, it may be that the second home is in an expensive location, and that its value is increasing faster than the value of the main house, and the owner is anticipating a sale of the second home.
 Whatever the reason, the owner has the right to choose whichever of his homes is to be treated as his PPR provided the election is made within the two year time-limit mentioned above.
 Once an election has been made, it may be varied at any time to treat another property as the PPR.
 The election may also treat the variation as being effective for up to 2 years prior to the date on which it is made.